DavidNash2024/Win32xx/samples/BrowserATL/Readme.txt

 (COM) objects.

 ATL is provided for free with the later Microsoft compilers.
-It is an optional compoment of the Visual Studio Community compiler which can be added using its installer.
+It is an optional component of the Visual Studio Community compiler which can be added using its installer.
 The code in this sample requires ATL version 10 (VS2010) or later.

-ATL is not supported on MinGW compilers.
+ATL greatly simplifies the use of COM in our code.
+I strongly recommend using it if you are developing your code with a Microsoft compiler.
+ATL is only supported on Microsoft compilers though.
+It is not supported on MinGW compilers.

 Features demonstrated in this sample